 - Stir the ingredients to combine everything together.

-- Transfer the muesli to a jellyroll pan or cookie sheet and bake it in the oven.
+- Transfer the muesli to a jelly roll pan or cookie sheet and bake it in the oven.
 Don’t skip this step!
 Otherwise, the cereal won’t be crispy.
-It won’t have to bake for very long long – only for 8-10 minutes.
+It won’t have to bake for very long – only for 8-10 minutes.

-Another nice thing about making your own low carb cereal is that you can change up the ratio of ingredients to suit your tastes.
+Another nice thing about making your own keto cereal recipe is that you can change it up.
+Just adjust the ratio of ingredients to suit your tastes.

 I love coconut, so I typically use more coconut flakes.
 I also like to add hemp hearts to my muesli, but you can leave them out if you don’t care for them.

 A homemade low carb cereal like this is wholesome convenience food.
-It can be a quick breakfast before work or a filling snack during the day.
+It can be a quick real food breakfast before work or a filling snack during the day.

-And best of all, this low carb gluten free muesli recipe is a cinch to make at home.
+And best of all, this low carb paleo breakfast cereal recipe is a cinch to make at home.

 If you have a nut allergy, you can make the cereal entirely from seeds.
+Flax seeds or chia seeds are great add-ins.
 That’s the beauty of making low carb cereal at home!

 But, for those who don’t have issues eating them, the nuts really give a great flavor and extra crunch factor.

 A lot of muesli recipes call for some sort of fruit.
-To make sure that it is truly a low carb cereal, you could add a bit of unsweetened dried cranberries or stevia sweetened dried cranberries or low carb dried barberries.
+To make sure that it is truly a low carb cereal, you could add any of the following:

 I wouldn’t add too much fruit, but about 1/4 cup or a bit more could be a nice touch.